Formal Definitions of Conservative Probability Distribution Functions (PDFs): Introduction

 \section{Introduction}

 Ideally, the true probability density function (PDF) modeling a random event would be known, easily computed, and easily shared among cooperating agents.
 However, in many scenarios, such a PDF is not available, so alternative PDFs that have certain properties with respect to the original PDF are required instead.
-Consider the case of combining probabilistic information from multiple sources \cite{clemen1999combining}.
+Consider the case of combining sensed information from multiple sources \cite{mutambara1998decentralized,da2021recent}.
 If we knew the correlation between the sources, then Bayesian data fusion would be applicable.
 However, if the correlation is unknown, it is generally accepted that we should overestimate the uncertainty on the output \cite{julier1997non}.
 In many cases, the joint model of information is simply unavailable or too costly or complex to determine\footnote{For example, when fusing information in a distributed system with numerous sensors, the correlation between all sensors must be maintained.
-This quickly becomes in-practical as the number of sensors grows.}.
+This quickly becomes impractical as the number of sensors grows.}.
 Thus, one often must take each ``piece'' of information ``marginally'' (or separately).
 At the same time, one should be mindful of not taking each piece of information as independent of all others.
 One should therefore seek a \textit{conservative estimate}.
 But what does it mean to have a conservative estimate?
 To intuitively describe the idea of conservativeness, consider the following examples.

-\begin{example} \normalfont A robot maneuvers through an area with an obstacle.
-It fuses sensor readings together to generate a PDF that estimates the obstacle's location.
-To avoid collision, the path planner will steer the robot away from locations the PDF says are likely to contain the obstacle.
-To ensure the obstacle is avoided, it is better for the PDF to be \emph{conservative} (the areas with high probability are larger than they should be) than optimistic (areas that should be high probability are estimated to be low probability). \end{example}
+\begin{example} \normalfont Consider a robot maneuvering through an area with an obstacle.
+An on-board sensor is used to estimate the location of the obstacle, and a path planner is used to direct the robot away from the obstacle's location.
+The path planner is designed to avoid a collision with a greater than 99.9\% accuracy, assuming an accurate PDF of the object's location is passed in.
+A sensor on-board the robot detects the object and passes information (a PDF) about the estimated location to the path planner.
+To ensure the obstacle is avoided, it is better for the generated PDF to be \emph{conservative} (i.e. the areas enclosed by the probabilistic bound, 99.9\% in our example, are larger than what the total information given by the sensor implies) rather than optimistic (the estimated 99.9\% probability area will be smaller than what the sensor measurements actually represent). \end{example}